 - Offset your vacation carbon footprint

-- Travel outside of the high season if you can
+- Travel outside of the high season if possible

-- Slow down and really appreciate each moment and place
+- Slow down and appreciate every moment and place

 - Drive steadily and don’t hit the gas too hard